-- (1) In General.
-In responding to a pleading, a party must affirmatively state any avoidance or affirmative defense, including:
+(1) In General. .
+In responding to a p leading, a party must affirmative ly state any a avoidance or affirmative of defense, including:

-- accord and satisfaction;

 - arbitration and award;

 - assumption of risk;

+- assumption of risk;

 - contributory negligence;

-- duress;
+- duress:

 - estoppel;

 - failure of consideration;

 - fraud;

 - illegality;

 - injury by fellow servant;

 - laches:

-- license:
+- license;

 - payment;

 - release:

 - res judicata;

 - statute of frauds;

 - statute of limitations; and

 - waiver.

 - (2) Mistaken Designation.
 If a party mistakenly designates a defense as a counterclaim, or a counterclaim as a defense, the court must, if justice requires, treat the pleading as though it were correctly designated, and may impose terms for doing so.